On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Background on Coding and CS

 One can get a rough idea of the performance of these algorithms by comparing their performance for the standard $(3,6)$-regular LDPC code.
 A standard performance measure is the noise threshold (or sparsity threshold for CS) below which decoding succeeds with high probability.
-The threshold of the LM1 algorithm in this case is $0.169$ .
+The threshold of the LM1 algorithm in this case is $0.169$.
 This means that a long random $(3,6)$-regular LDPC code will correct a $q$-SC error pattern with high probability as long as the error rate is less than $0.169$.
-Likewise, it means that using the same code for LM1 reconstruction of a strictly-sparse signal with succeed w.h.p. as long as the sparsity rate (i.e., fraction of non-zero elements) of the signal vector is less than $0.169$.
-The LM2-MB algorithm improves this threshold to $0.210$ and the LM2-NB algorithm further improves this threshold to $0.259$ \cite{zp-it-lmp}.
+Likewise, it means that using the same code for LM1 reconstruction of a strictly-sparse signal will succeed w.h.p. as long as the sparsity rate (i.e., fraction of non-zero elements) of the signal vector is less than $0.169$.
+The LM2-MB algorithm improves this threshold to $0.210$ and the LM2-NB algorithm is conjectured to improve this threshold to $0.259$ \cite{zp-it-lmp}.

 Likewise, the stopping-set analysis of the LM1 algorithm in Section V shows that a $(3,6)$-regular code exists where LM1 succeeds (ignoring FV) for all error (or sparsity) patterns whose fraction of non-zero entries is less than $0.0055$.
 In comparison, the BEC stopping-set threshold of the $(3,6)$ code is $0.018$ for erasure patterns.
 However, both of these thresholds can be increased significantly (for the same code rate) by increasing the variable node degree.
 In fact, the $(7,14)$-regular LDPC code gives the best (both LM1 and BEC) stopping-set thresholds and they are (respectively) $0.0364$ and $0.0645$.
 Finally, if the signal is non-negative, then FV is not possible during LM1 decoding and therefore $0.0364$ is a lower bound on the true LM1 rate-$\frac{1}{2}$ threshold for uniform reconstruction.
-Fig. \ref{fig:bounds} shows the decoding/recovery thresholds for BEC stopping set analysis, LM1 stopping set analysis and LM1 DE analysis.
+Fig. \ref{fig:bounds} shows the best decoding/recovery thresholds for regular LDPC codes with BEC stopping-set analysis, LM1 stopping-set analysis, LM1 DE analysis LM2-MB DE analysis and the bound by using linear programming (LP) decoding with dense measurement matrix \cite{Donoho-pnas09}.

-Note that if the signal coefficients are non-negative, the threshold of LM1 given by stopping set analysis is comparable to the strong bound given in \cite[Fig. 1(a)]{hassibi-it-expander}, and the threshold of LM1 given by DE analysis is comparable to the weak bound given in \cite[Fig. 1(b)]{hassibi-it-expander}.
+As we can see from Fig. \ref{fig:bounds}, LM2-MB DE gives the better upper bound in the high-rate regime.
+Note that if the signal coefficients are non-negative, the threshold of LM1 given by stopping-set analysis is comparable to the strong bound given in \cite[Fig. 1(a)]{hassibi-it-expander}, and the threshold of LM1 given by DE analysis is comparable to the weak bound given in \cite[Fig. 1(b)]{hassibi-it-expander}.